grntlrduck-cloud/go-grpc-geohashing-service-sample/README.md

 The data is modified and processed as part of this sample application just for demo purposes.
 The modification is minimal and adjust it to the simple model defined in the API and adds gehoashing to enable querying the data efficiently.

+## Initial Deployment

+The Deployment requires one manual step before everything is fully automated within GitHub Actions:
+The data set needs to be downloaded and stored into the root of this project locally.
+The CSV must have the name `cpoi_data.csv`.
+Login to AWS and assume a role which allows you to deploy stacks and run `cdk deploy \*data-stack`.
+Finally run `go run cmd/data/main.go`.
+After the initial setup of the S3 Bucket and the parsing of data, everything is automated.
+I decided to not automate this step, since it only needs to be done once and I want to move on to other priate projects.

 ## Setup